 Over time the College has offered foundation degrees, Bachelor’s degrees and Masters degrees with around a dozen UK Universities.
 It soon began including courses preparing for the traditional liberal professions of Law and Accountancy, which had been its model when it was founded, as well as in Computing.
 It is worth noting that throughout these developments, the College has continued to offer its own specialised diplomas and that these have not only enjoyed wide professional currency, but have been recognised for admission or advanced standing by around twenty UK universities.

 In 2003, working with local partners, the College established a sister institution in Brunei, Laksamana College of Business, which is now one of the highest ranked institutions in the country.
-We are working on an exciting project aimed at giving British and international students the opportunity to divide their study programme between the London and Brunei campuses.
+We are working on projects aimed at giving British and international students the opportunity to divide their study programme between the London and Brunei campuses.

-Today the College is proud to be focusing its academic activity on a partnership with one university with a 175-year history, the University of Chester, in order to offer students the best degrees it can in the subjects it teaches.
-Several of these courses carry important professional recognition, which is explained in later pages.
-True to its roots, alongside its undergraduate and postgraduate degree programmes, the College also continues to offer innovative professional programmes such as those leading to the prestigious awards of the Institute of Chartered Secretaries and Administrators (including the Certificate in Company Secretarial Practice for which the College is the only validated centre), and well-established vocational courses via the BTEC Higher National Diploma.
+True to its roots, alongside its undergraduate and postgraduate degree programmes, the College also continues to offer innovative professional programmes such as those leading to the prestigious awards of the Chartered Governance Institute (including the Certificate in Company Secretarial Practice for which the College is the only validated centre), and well-established vocational courses via the BTEC Higher National Diploma.